How to install the BaseElements Plugin

 How do I automatically check if the plugin is installed in FileMaker?

-When you're running a script that requires a plugin, always check via the BE_Version or BE_VersionAutoUpdate functions, and check for a specific version.
+When you're running a script that requires a plugin, always check via the BE_VersionAutoUpdate functions, and check for a specific version.

-You'll also know when the plugin isn't installed because calls to plugin functions return ? and you should be trapping for that as part of your error trapping in your scripting.
+You'll also know when the plugin isn't installed because calls to plugin functions return ? and you should always be trapping for ? in function call response as part of your error trapping in your scripting.

 How do I manually check if the BaseElements plugin is installed in FileMaker Pro?